Video shows store burglar stealing cash in Queens

 The NYPD says the man seen in surveillance video broke into two stores just five hours apart in Ridgewood.

-The video is from the second incident at the The Garden restaurant on Fresh Pond Road.
+The video is from the second incident at the Ye Garden restaurant on Fresh Pond Road.

 In both break-ins the suspect broke through a glass front door before taking money from the cash registers.